-To generate a grid in the total station, a new Job must be created:
+To create a new grid, start by creating a new Job:

 - Press the MENU key and select "1.Job" by pressing the 1 key (or scroll to highlight "1.Job" and press the REC/ENT key) to get to the Job Manager screen.
 A new Job is created by pressing the softkey (the white MSR1 key) under "Creat" on the Job Manager screen to get to the Create Job screen. - Each Job requires a unique name.
 Use the default Job name which appears in the Create Job screen (the date YYMMDD followed by a dash and a sequential digit).
 Press the REC/ENT key once.
 Read what is written on the screen. - 3.
 Press the softkey (the white MSR2 key) under "Sett" to get to the Job Settings screen.